 Funding solutions for playground projects should try to be as inventive as possible.
-Some of the most successful playground projects have used several sources of funding; from section 106 payments to council match-funding and community-led fundraisers.
+Some of the most successful playground projects have used several sources of funding – from section 106 payments to council match-funding and community-led fundraisers.

 Charities, schools and community groups have the opportunity to apply for funding for local projects that require financial assistance to the ASDA Foundation.
-Grants of between £5,000 and £10,000 available for good causes and community groups in your local area.
+Grants of between £5,000 and £10,000 are available for good causes and community groups in your local area.

 BBC Children In need

-Big Lottery Reaching Communities, England
+Big Lottery Fund

 Cory Environmental Trust

-Supports a number of trusts through the Landfill Communities Fund in the areas of teh country where Cory Environmental provides waste management services.
+Supports a number of trusts through the Landfill Communities Fund in the areas of the country where Cory Environmental provides waste management services.
 Playing field and play area projects should be eligible under the Community Improvement funding stream.

-A forum for finding out information for lots of disability grants
+A forum for finding out information for lots of disability grants.

 A comprehensive funding information service available to the UK Education sector.
-Updated daily, grants 4 schools is a directory of all the grants available for your project from a variety of different sources.
+Updated daily, Grants 4 Schools is a directory of all the grants available for your project from a variety of different sources.
 A subscription service, but with a free trial available.

-The Landfill Communities Fund
+Landfill Communities Fund

 This innovative tax credit scheme enables operators of landfill sites to contribute money to enrolled Environmental objects contained in the Landfill Tax Regulations.
 The Government viewed the LCF as a way for Landfill Operators and Environmental Bodies to work in partnership to create significant environmental benefits and jobs and to undertake projects which improve the lives of communities living near landfill sites.